193 King St.

 100 Church St., Mt.
 Pleasant

 Come for the views and stay for the food.
-Chef Katie Lorenzen seriously elevated the dining scene on this working waterfront where shrimp boats dominate the skyline and pelicans show up for snacks.
 Try the Eagle Points on the half shell har¬vested by Jeff Spahr near Bulls Bay (he sees bald eagles a lot up there, thus the name).
-Spahr loves Loren¬zen’s fire-roasted twist on his oysters, topped with Chinese sausage, braised spinach, and ginger aioli.
+Spahr loves the fire-roasted twist on his oysters, topped with Chinese sausage, braised spinach, and ginger aioli.

 WOOD & GRAIN